MWest2020/openregister/README.md

 # Open Registers

-Open Registers provides the ability to work with objects based on [`schema.json`](https://json-schema.org/).
+Open Registers provides a way to quicly build and deploy standardized registers based on [NLGov REST API Design Rules](https://logius-standaarden.github.io/API-Design-Rules/) and [Common Ground Principles](https://common-ground.nl/common-ground-principes/).
+It is based on based on the concepts of defining object types in [`schema.json`](https://json-schema.org/) and storing objects in configurable source.

 ## What is Open Registers?